viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 These fake components interact with Viam like real hardware, but of course, do not actually exist.
 We will be using these fake components to build out a mock robot and explore how to use Viam.

-In this tutorial, you will set up, control, and program a mock robotic motor and arm using fake components.
+In this tutorial, you will set up, control, and program a mock robotic arm and a mock motor sub-part using fake components.

 ## What you'll need for this guide